- Photo Name

 His other television credits include: “Empire,” “Murder In The First,” “The Good Wife,” “Private Practice” (for which he earned an NAACP Image Award for Outstanding Supporting Actor in a Drama Series), “Daybreak,” “Kevin Hill” (for which he earned an NAACP Image Award for Best Actor – Television), “Ally McBeal,” “Will & Grace,” “Ed,” “The West Wing,” “New York Undercover” and “Law & Order.”

 Diggs is also an author and has written several children’s books alongside his longtime friend and illustrator, Shane W. Evans.
 Their newest children’s book in the rendition, “Why?
-A Conversation About Race,” will release in February 2022 by MacMillan Publishers.
+A Conversation About Race,” which released in February 2022 by MacMillan Publishers.
 His previous children’s books include “My Friend!”
 (2021), “I Love You More Than…” (2018), “Mixed Me!”
 (2015) and “Chocolate Me!”
 (2011).

 He currently resides in Los Angeles.